Nerdodan/sunvox-modules/docs/modules/instruments/drums/bass/edm kick.md

 ## group 7: quality settings

-- pitch quality: the sample rate of the pitch envelope. higher values give more granularity at the cost of processing power
+- pitch quality: the sample rate of the pitch envelope. higher values give more granularity at the cost of processing power. according to nightradio, 150 hz is the sweet spot